Inkjin Tattoo Guides

 Color vs Black Ink: Pricing, Pain, and Longevity

-Pain-wise, color tattoos require more passes over the same area to build saturation, which can increase discomfort compared to simple line work.
+In terms of pain, colors take more repetition on the skin to gain saturation and might be more painful than simple lines.
 Color packing, where the artist fills solid areas with dense ink coverage, is particularly intense on sensitive spots like ribs and inner arms.
-Longevity depends on the specific colors used: blacks and dark blues hold up for decades with minimal fading, while yellows and light greens may need touch-ups within five to eight years.
-Proper aftercare and consistent sunscreen application dramatically extend the life of color work.
+The longevity of a color tattoo depends on the ink.
+Black and dark blue tones hold up for decades with minimal fading.
+Some yellows and light greens may need touch-ups within five to eight years.
+And that really would depend on their mentality on at-home aftercare and sunscreen application.

 How to Preview Your Color Tattoo Before Getting Inked